-Return the form to the location where you filed the Form 1 that you are seeking to amend.
+Return the form to the location where you filed the Form 1 or 1F that you are seeking to amend.

-Local officers should have filed with the Supervisor of Elections of the county in which they permanently resided.
-(If you did not permanently reside in Florida, then with the Supervisor of the county where your agency had its headquarters.)
+Local officers file with the Supervisor of Elections of the county in which they permanently reside.
+(If you do not permanently reside in Florida, file with the Supervisor of the county where your agency has its headquarters.)
+Form 1 filers who file with the Supervisor of Elections may file by mail or email.
+Contact your Supervisor of Elections for the mailing address or email address to use.
+Do not email your form to the Commission on Ethics, it will be returned.

-State officers or specified state employees' forms should be filed with the Commission on Ethics, P.O.
-Drawer 15709, Tallahassee, FL 32317-5709; physical address: 325 John Knox Road, Building E, Suite 200, Tallahassee, FL 32303.
+State officers or specified state employees' who file with the Commission on Ethics may file by mail or email.
+To file by mail, send the completed form to P.O.
+Drawer 15709, Tallahassee, FL 32317-5709; physical address: 325 John Knox Rd, Bldg E, Ste 200, Tallahassee, FL 32303.
+To file with the Commission by email, scan your completed form and any attachments as a pdf (do not use any other format) and send it to CEForm1@leg.state.fl.us.
+Do not file by both mail and email.
+Choose only one filing method.

-Candidates should have filed their Form 1 together with their qualifying papers.
+Candidates should have filed their Form 1

+together with their qualifying papers.